Our Pet & show Siberian kittens are in line with the average for what we put into our kittens.

 - Each litter has 1 kitten tested for FELV/FIV

 Yes, health testing is something that is very important to me.
 All of my breeding cats are extensively tested for genetic diseases.
 This includes DNA testing using a comprehensive panel test like Optimal Selections.
 This gives me results for 50 diseases with more added all the time.
-I also have my breeding cats cardiac screened by a licensed veterinary cardiologist to look for evidence of disease and ensure the heart is structural correct.
+I also have my breeding cats cardiac screened by a licensed veterinary cardiologist to look for evidence of disease and ensure the heart is structurally correct.
 Finally, I also have kidneys ultrasound tested as well.
 DNA will detect PKD1, but given there may be other types of PKD we also test the kidneys by ultrasound for evidence of cysts.
 This is not common in Siberians, but when we have access to these scans, we take advantage of it.

 First, our health guarantee is not a guarantee that your pet will be free of health issues during its lifetime – that is impossible.
 It lets you know what we will do if and when something happens.
 It lets you know what it covers, when it applies, and what it excludes.

-Seven (7) day take home guarantee.
+Seven (7) day initial guarantee.
 If the kitten is examined by a licensed veterinarian and found to be of unsound health which severely impairs it’s life, the owner can select to 1) Be reimbursed for reasonable veterinary expenses not to exceed the cost of the kitten; 2) Return the kitten for a full refund; or 3) Return the kitten for a replacement kitten.
 Veterinary documentation including all charges and microchip ID are required.
 Travel/transport expenses are not included.

 - Parasites including single cell and amoebic*